veliovgroup/spiderable-middleware/README.md

 </html>
 ```

-## Detect request from Prerendering engine during runtime
+## Detect request from Pre-rendering engine during runtime

 Pre-rendering engine will set `window.IS_PRERENDERING` global variable to `true`.
-Detecting request from pre-rendering engine might be as easy as:
+Detecting requests from pre-rendering engine are as easy as:

 ```js
 if (window.IS_PRERENDERING) {